Sonialyc/Bridging_Program_QA_Automation/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+🚧 This project is intended solely for educational purposes to showcase my skills in Selenium and Python.
+It does not encourage or endorse any automated interactions on the LinkedIn website that might violate LinkedIn's terms of service.
+My focus is on learning and skill-building.
+Users are advised to use this project responsibly and in compliance with all applicable terms and policies.

 ### Happy testing and automation! 🚀 🤖